Muffo/codemap/README.md

 # Codemap

-*Look at your code at a distance*
+*Look at your code from a distance*

-Codemap creates a pixel image.
+Codemap creates a pixel image of your source files.
 This is the output of codemap when used with the its own code:

 ![Codemap](https://raw.githubusercontent.com/Muffo/codemap/master/codemap.py.png "Codemap")